top of page

 • “What do you find yourself doing to cope when you're really low?”

-Name the stressors they've been under, many people tend to minimise this or fail to see the wood for the trees when they're in the thick of a difficult patch.
-Having an external, caring person name and list these can help to spark a realisation that they're carrying a lot, and can serve to normalise their feelings and why professional support could be helpful.
+Name the stressors they've been under.
+Many people tend to minimise these or fail to see the wood for the trees when they're in the midst of a difficult patch.
+Having an external, caring person name and list these can help spark a realisation that they're carrying a lot.
+It can also normalise their feelings and why professional support could be helpful.

 • “I know I’m not great, but therapy isn’t for me.”